-TCM 515 supports all three security mechanisms outlined previously and can manage secure bi-directional connections to up to 32 remote devices using its secure link table.
+TCM 515 supports the security mechanisms defined in the EnOcean Alliance Security Specification and can manage secure, bi-directional communication with remote devices using its secure link table.

-For each such connection, TCM 515 maintains separate security keys and rolling codes for the communication to the remote device (outbound, transmission using KEY1 and RLC1) and for communication from the remote device (inbound, reception using KEY2 and RLC2) as discussed in chapter B.4.1.
+For each remote device, TCM 515 maintains separate security keys and rolling codes for the communication to the remote device (outbound, transmission using KEY1 and RLC1) and for communication from the remote device (inbound, reception using KEY2 and RLC2) as discussed in chapter B.4.1.